• Home

 Picture

-Mulched sweet potato beds
+Mulched sweet potato beds.

-Pest control methods:
+Pest control methods

 Picture

-Weed control methods:
+Weed control methods

 Picture

 We manage weeds by hand-pulling, tillage and mowing.
-We also use cover crops and mulches for weed suppression.
-No synthetic chemicals are applied to our land.
+We also use mulches for weed suppression.

-Content © Dancing Pines Farm 20011
+Content © Dancing Pines Farm

 Images

-© Joanna Massey Lelekacs 2009-2011
+© J. Lelekacs